 Water quality at both the Upper Highland Lake Campers and Upper Highland Lake Day Use beaches are monitored and tested by DCR.
 Testing is done weekly, during the swimming season, with results available only by calling the DCR Beach Water Quality hotline at (617) 626 4972.
 Tests are normally carried out on Mondays and results are usually on the hotline by Tuesday or Wednesday.
+Please note that beach names listed on the hotline are not in alphabetical order so you need to listen to the entire message for any information about either Upper Highland Lake beach.
 In addition to the hotline, if the water is considered unsafe, notices will be posted at the two beaches by state officials.
 There is NOT a website for this information.
 You must either call the hotline or go to the beach to see the postings.

 The Massachusetts Department of Health’s Bureau of Environmental Health has a web page with FAQs on Beach Water Quality & Testing that provides information on the following:

 - Who monitors the beach water quality?